BrockHanni/hire.me--proj2/README.md

 ## Deployment

 The application is deployed using Heroku.
-To access the deployed version, visit {HEROKU LINK}.
+To access the deployed version, visit https://lit-plateau-73143.herokuapp.com/

 ## Code Quality